techidaily/site-blog-min/source/_posts/how-to-transfer-contacts-from-vivo-y200-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Note:** _Though, it’s rare nowadays.
 In case you happen to own a very old SIM card and your Vivo Y200 supported the size.
 You might need to cut it to fit the iPhone XS/11’s micro-SIM slot._

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://fox-friendly.techidaily.com/new-2024-approved-enhance-video-content-with-these-expertly-curated-online-subtitles-editors/"><u>[New] 2024 Approved  Enhance Video Content with These Expertly Curated Online Subtitles Editors</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/new-in-2024-capture-the-best-sound-quality-your-ultimate-guidebook-to-recording-podcasts-via-zoom/"><u>[New] In 2024, Capture the Best Sound Quality  Your Ultimate Guidebook to Recording Podcasts via Zoom</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/new-in-2024-expertise-in-edits-selecting-premier-video-tools/"><u>[New] In 2024, Expertise in Edits  Selecting Premier Video Tools</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/new-thriving-as-a-novice-youtuber-sidestep-these-8-crucial-pitfalls/"><u>[New] Thriving as a Novice YouTuber?
-Sidestep These 8 Crucial Pitfalls</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-the-ultimate-wirecast-playbook-for-engaging-youtube-streamers/"><u>[Updated] The Ultimate WireCast Playbook for Engaging YouTube Streamers</u></a></li>
-<li><a href="https://blog-min.techidaily.com/5-ways-to-transfer-music-from-vivo-y100-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Ways to Transfer Music from Vivo Y100 to Other Android Devices Easily | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-realme-c55-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Realme C55 to iPhone | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-vivo-t2x-5g-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Vivo T2x 5G to iPhone | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-xiaomi-redmi-note-12-pro-4g-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Xiaomi Redmi Note 12 Pro 4G to iPhone | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-realme-12plus-5g-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Realme 12+ 5G to iPhone Easily | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-zte-nubia-z60-ultra-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from ZTE Nubia Z60 Ultra to iPhone Easily | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-poco-f5-5g-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Poco F5 5G to iPad Easily | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-vivo-x90s-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Vivo X90S to iPad Easily | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-samsung-galaxy-a05-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your Samsung Galaxy A05 via a USB Cable | Dr.fone</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/crucial-steps-in-archiving-lol-matchups-for-2024/"><u>Crucial Steps in Archiving LOL Matchups for 2024</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/earning-power-leveraging-social-media-snaps-for-2024/"><u>Earning Power  Leveraging Social Media Snaps for 2024</u></a></li>
-<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-honor-90-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Honor 90 Phone? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-infinix-gt-10-pro-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Infinix GT 10 Pro Phone? | Dr.fone</u></a></li>
-<li><a href="https://apple-account.techidaily.com/how-to-fix-apple-id-verification-code-not-working-from-apple-iphone-11-by-drfone-ios/"><u>How To Fix Apple ID Verification Code Not Working From Apple iPhone 11</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-google-pixel-7a-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Google Pixel 7a to New Android Phone? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-apps-from-tecno-spark-10-5g-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Apps from Tecno Spark 10 5G to Another | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-apps-from-xiaomi-redmi-a2-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Apps from Xiaomi Redmi A2 to Another | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-htc-u23-pro-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from HTC U23 Pro To Phone | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-motorola-moto-g04-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Motorola Moto G04 to Outlook | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-oppo-find-x6-pro-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Oppo Find X6 Pro to iPhone XS/11 | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-realme-c51-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Realme C51 to Other Android Devices Devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-vivo-y100-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Vivo Y100 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-unlock-motorola-moto-g-stylus-5g-2023-phone-without-google-account-by-drfone-android/"><u>How to Unlock Motorola Moto G Stylus 5G (2023) Phone without Google Account?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/in-2024-how-to-stop-my-spouse-from-spying-on-my-xiaomi-redmi-k70-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to Stop My Spouse from Spying on My Xiaomi Redmi K70 Pro | Dr.fone</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/mastering-volume-curves-in-ableton-live-for-2024/"><u>Mastering Volume Curves in Ableton Live for 2024</u></a></li>
-<li><a href="https://fox-blue.techidaily.com/mastery-over-music-flow-the-art-of-audio-blending/"><u>Mastery Over Music Flow  The Art of Audio Blending</u></a></li>
-<li><a href="https://program-issues.techidaily.com/ultimate-hack-list-resolving-finals-wont-launch-issues-before-going-live-in-202n4/"><u>Ultimate Hack List: Resolving 'Finals Won't Launch' Issues Before Going Live in 202N4</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"